edsonmomm/edsonmomm/README.md

 - 🔭 I’m currently working on Java 8 and 11, Spring, Hibernate, Primefaces, Angular, microservices and SQL Server.
 - 🔭 On my previous jobs, also worked with Oracle database, Oracle Forms / Reports, Automation Tests with Quick Test Professional and Visual Studio.
 - 🌱 I’m currently studing for Java Certification
+  The projects for my studies can be found <a href="https://github.com/stars/edsonmomm/lists/java-certification" target="_blank">here</a>.

-- 🌱 In octoker 2023 I participated in the Bootcamp Code Update TQI at Digital Innovation One (DIO) The study case pronect's can be found <a href="https://github.com/stars/edsonmomm/lists/dio-kotlin-bootcamp" target="_blank">here</a>.
+- 🌱 In octoker 2023 I participated in the Bootcamp Code Update TQI at Digital Innovation One (DIO) The study case project's can be found <a href="https://github.com/stars/edsonmomm/lists/dio-kotlin-bootcamp" target="_blank">here</a>.